 Nonparametric density estimation has become an important tool in statistics with a wide range of applications to machine learning, especially for high-dimensional data.
-The increasing size and complexity of measured data creates the possibility of understanding increasingly complicated phenomena for which there may not be sufficient 'first principles' understanding to enable effective parametric modeling.
+When lack of "first principles" understanding of a process limits effective parametric modeling, data-driven approaches are valuable.
 The exponential relationship between model complexity (often quantified as dimensionality) and data requirements, colloquially known as the curse of dimensionality, demands that new and innovative priors be developed.
 A particularly effective assumption is the geometric prior, which assumes that the data lies on a manifold that is embedded in the ambient Euclidean space where the data is sampled.
 The geometric prior is nonparametric in that it does not assume a particular manifold or parametric form, merely that the data is restricted to lying on some manifold.
 This prior allows us to separate the intrinsic dimensionality of the manifold, which may be low, from the extrinsic dimensionality of the ambient space, which is often high.